opensearch-project/documentation-website/_dashboards/admin-ui-index/snapshot-management.md

 To create a snapshot policy:

-* Select the blue `Create policy` button in the `Snapshot Policies` section under `Snapshot Management`.
+1. Select the blue **Create policy** button in the **Snapshot Policies** section under **Snapshot Management**.
-* Enter a policy name.
+2. Enter a policy name.
-* Select your source index and snapshot repository.
+3. Select your source index and snapshot repository.
-* Configure your schedule.
+4. Configure your schedule.
 This can be set hourly, daily, weekly, monthly, or as a cron expression.
-* Set your retention period.
+5. Set your retention period.
-* Choose whether or not to enable notifications.
+6. Choose whether or not to enable notifications.

-(Screenshot)

 Optional advanced settings include:

-* Include cluster state in snapshots.
+1. Include cluster state in snapshots.
-* Ignore unavailable indices.
+2. Ignore unavailable indices.
-* Allow partial snapshots.
+3. Allow partial snapshots.

-(Screenshot)

-You can also disable and enable snapshot policies using the corresponding buttons on the `Snapshot Policies` page.
+You can also disable and enable snapshot policies using the corresponding buttons on the **Snapshot Policies** page.

-(Screenshot)

 ## Snapshots